 - Ziploc freezer bags

-- We will use the submerge method to get the air out of the bag
+- I will use the submerge method to get the air out of the bag

 - Something to sear the meat with: skillet, grill, blow torch, etc.

 When it comes to making this simple pineapple teriyaki chicken recipe, the only non-negotiable here is the fresh pineapple.
 Canned pineapple is unlikely to contain the bromelain enzyme due to the pasteurization method used in canning.